nobiot/org-transclusion/README.md

 next is level 4 (or vice versa), level 4 will be used for insertion.
 This makes sure that the subtree remains an independent subtree and does not swallow low level entries.
 ```

 [If this feature survives incubation, I will do a bit easy-to-grasp illustration / explanation.]

-Org-transclusion uses a patched version of `org-paste-subtree`, named `org-transclusion-paste-subtree`.
+Org-transclusion uses a patched version of the `org-paste-subtree` function, named `org-transclusion-paste-subtree`.

-The experimental feature is turned on by default, and can be adjusted via `org-transclusion-use-paste-subtree` variable (non-nil, or nil).
+The experimental feature is turned on by default, and can be switched on and off with the `org-transclusion-use-paste-subtree` variable (non-nil, or nil).

 # List of things to be done
 - [ ] Validate the fundamental idea / architecture, especially modifying and saving the transclusion sources

     ~~I took the modifying logic from `org-edit-src` (`-save` and `-exit` more specifically).
 This may not be the best of ideas given that this part of code modifies people's notes (outcome of hard intellectual work).~~

    **Edit:** As of v0.0.4, I have implemented an alternative approach for the "copy-edit-sync" cycle -- the core of this implementation of transclusion.
 The transcluded copy is read-only.
 In order to edit it, use a function to create a clone indirect buffer of the source.
-As it is a clone of the source, you would be directly editting the source.
+As it is a clone of the source, you would be directly editing the source.
 The copy gets updated the next time you come back to the transcluding buffer.

    This approach has opened up new possibilities, among which is the filtering mechanism; you can exclude specified elements of the source from copied over in the corresponding transclusion (implemented in v0.0.5).
 I am also considering functions to adjust the headline levels of the transclusions.
 These functions would have been nearly impossible to implement for me, so I think I am nearly convinced that it is the best way forward.
 I would love to hear feedback on this.

-   For the writing purpose, these flexibilities outweight the benefit of real-time sync I demonstrated with v0.0.2.
+   For the writing purpose, these flexibilities outweigh the benefit of real-time sync I demonstrated with v0.0.2.

 - [x] Turn the activation / deactivation into a buffer-local minor mode